Hammarn/1MB335/hidden_word_exercise_instructions.md

 Before starting, the [hidden\_word\_exercise.zip](hidden_word_exercise.zip) file with the exercise material must be downloaded to a Linux computer, and unpacked in your home directory.

 ### Task
-In this exercise, you will be searching for 12 characters making 2 words.
+In this exercise, you will be searching for 12 characters making two words.
 All characters are hidden in the exercises below.
 All exercises should be solved using the Unix command line only.
 Write down the letters you acquire!

 NOTE: In these exercises, you will run several small Perl scripts.
-If you are curious, don`t hesitate to open them and try to understand what they do.
+If you are curious, don't hesitate to open them and try to understand what they do.